playframework/playframework/CONTRIBUTING.md

 3. Ensure that your commits are squashed.
 See [working with git](https://playframework.com/documentation/latest/WorkingWithGit) for more information.
 4. Submit a pull request.

-If the pull request does not meet the above requirements then the code should **not** be merged into master, or even reviewed - regardless of how good or important it is.
+If the pull request does not meet the above requirements then the code should **not** be merged into main, or even reviewed - regardless of how good or important it is.
 No exceptions.

 The pull request will be reviewed according to the [implementation decision process](https://playframework.com/community-process#Implementation-decisions).